onuohaui/printf/README.md

-This is a readme file for our custom printf project
+This is a readme file for our custom printf project.